gimp-ci/documentation/README.md

 1. Fully provision a Jenkins build system for building GIMP.
 2. Fully provision a GIMP development environment for contributing to GIMP.

-# Developing new infrastructure

-If you need to develop new infrastructure as code, then it should be broken out into Ansible roles and referenced by Ansible playbooks.
-See [creating ansible roles](creating-ansible-roles.md).

 # About build.gimp.org

 * Point of Contact: [Sam Gleske](https://github.com/samrocketman)